StanfordSpezi/SpeziSensorKit/Sources/SpeziSensorKit/SpeziSensorKit.docc/SpeziSensorKit.md

 Interact with SensorKit in your Spezi application

 ## Overview
-The Spezi HealthKit module enables apps to integrate with Apple's HealthKit system, fetch data, set up long-lived background data collection, and visualize Health-related data.
+The Spezi SensorKit module enables apps to integrate with Apple's [SensorKit](https://developer.apple.com/documentation/sensorkit) system, such as requesting authorization, setting up background data collection, and fetching collected samples.

 ### Setup
-You need to add the Spezi HealthKit Swift package to [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).
+You need to add the Spezi SensorKit Swift package to [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).